 “FSU takes pride in our community and is committed to helping elevate our city, county and state in any way possible,” said Chancellor Darrell T. Allison.
 “Mr. John Bellamy has done an exceptional job in helping to lead efforts within our Center for Defense and Homeland Security, and particularly with our cybersecurity training.
 He has a long-standing record of service in support of the military-affiliated community.
 I know John must take tremendous pride in this recognition as FSU is extremely proud of him in receiving such.”

-Before joining FSU, Bellamy served as executive assistant for the BRAC Regional Task Force/Fort Bragg Regional Alliance where he helped prepare an 11-county region surrounding Fort Bragg for economic growth and infrastructure development due to the relocation of Army Reserve Command and Army Forces Command Headquarters from Fort McPherson, Georgia to Fort Bragg, North Carolina.
+Before joining FSU, Bellamy served as executive assistant for the BRAC Regional Task Force/Fort Liberty Regional Alliance where he helped prepare an 11-county region surrounding Fort Liberty for economic growth and infrastructure development due to the relocation of Army Reserve Command and Army Forces Command Headquarters from Fort McPherson, Georgia to Fort Liberty, North Carolina.
 This task force helped establish the North Carolina Defense Business Association (NCDBA).
 A merger in 2019 between the NCDBA and the North Carolina Military Foundation formed what is now the Defense Alliance of North Carolina (DANC).

-Bellamy is a retired Navy veteran who served as Navy personnel officer at Joint Special Operations Command (JSOC) at Fort Bragg and chief administrator, Navy Recruiting Headquarters in Indianapolis, Indiana.
+Bellamy is a retired Navy veteran who served as Navy personnel officer at Joint Special Operations Command (JSOC) at Fort Liberty and chief administrator, Navy Recruiting Headquarters in Indianapolis, Indiana.